Baby Development 5 Months

 Most 5-month-old babies will be napping for 2-3 hours during the day and sleeping for 10-12 hours at night, although every baby is different.
 If you have concerns about your baby’s sleep schedule, talk to your pediatrician.

-Read Also 8 Month Baby Development
+Read Also Motor Development in Infants

 When should I be concerned about my baby’s development?